microsoft/vscode-wiki/Working-with-xterm.js.md

    yarn add vscode-xterm@3.0.0-beta1
    ```

-7. Update vscode-xterm.d.ts if needed, note that the bottom of that file is customizations that should remain in place.
+7. Update `vscode-xterm.d.ts` if needed by manually copying over from `./typings/xterm.d.ts` in the `vscode-release/...` branch.
+Note that the bottom of `vscode-xterm.d.ts` is VS Code customizations that should remain in place.

-8. Verify the changes in VS Code
+8. Build VS Code and verify the changes.